 CleanMyMac X is a trustworthy and known cleaning software that also comes with a malware removal tool.
 It also comes built-in with a monitoring tool called Malware Monitor.
 It acts as a gatekeeper by monitoring your mac in real time for the risk of spyware or any unauthorized presence.

 Does Mac have built-in antivirus?

-Yes, your Mac will have a built-in antivirus software that scans your system and ensures that there are no known bad applications running in the background.
-Ideally you would not require an antivirus software, but it’s good to have one running on your system.
+Yes, your Mac will have built-in antivirus software that scans your system and ensures that there are no known bad applications running in the background.
+Ideally, you would not require antivirus software, but it’s good to have one running on your system.